-Provide effective oversight of the administrative operations of the STSC
+of the administrative operations of the STSC

-- 8. Anticipate and respond appropriately with procedural changes with respect to the recommendations of the Provincial Auditor; - 9.
-Respond and receive regular updates on the Administration activities of the STSC; - 10.
-Respond to all complaints brought forward to the Commission in accordance with its established Dispute Resolution Process; - 11.
-Assess and upgrade IT system requirements to ensure organizational processing and reporting needs are met; - 12.
-Executive Director to develop a plan to ensure continuity of management of the Teachers' Superannuation Commission in the event of the extended absence of the Executive Director; - 13.
-Periodically write each recipient of a pension payment from the Teachers' Superannuation Plan with a request to confirm in writing they are receiving their pension benefit; and - 14.
-Conduct an administrative analysis to identify which teacher pension and benefit programs and administrative duties will be wound up by 2030.
+- Provide effective oversight 9.
+Anticipate and respond appropriately with procedural changes with respect to the recommendations of the Provincial Auditor; - 10.
+Respond and receive regular updates on the Administration activities of the STSC; - 11.
+Respond to all complaints brought forward to the Commission in accordance with its established Dispute Resolution Process: - 12.
+Assess and upgrade IT system requirements to ensure organizational processing and reporting needs are met; - 13.
+Executive Director to develop a plan to ensure continuity of management of the Teachers' Superannuation Commission in the event of the extended absence of the Executive Director; - 14.
+Periodically write each recipient of a pension payment from the Teachers' Superannuation Plan with a request to confirm in writing they are receiving their pension benefit; and - 15.
+Use the Administrative Analysis of the TSC to develop a plan for the wind up of the administrative duties facilitated at the Commission for the teacher pension and benefit plans.